 The Kansas Food Bank has the mission of providing hunger-relief whenever and wherever it is needed throughout our 85-county service area.
-We are committed to safeguarding the health, well-being and productivity of food-insecure Kansas families and their children, as well as senior citizens, the homeless and the chronically ill, and all live in poverty.
+We are committed to safeguarding the health, well-being and productivity of food-insecure Kansas families and their children, as well as senior citizens, the homeless and the chronically ill, and all who live in poverty.

-We began operations in a rented building in 1984, serving just 16 agencies in a single county.
-Twenty-five years later we are serving 530 hunger-relief partners in 85 counties, with over 11 million lbs. of food distributed in the past year.
-We attribute our on-going growth to several deliberate moves intended to increase the number of hungry people we help, the ways in which we help, and the amount of food we distribute.
+The Kansas Food Bank began operations in a rented building in 1984, serving just 16 agencies in a single county.
+Almost 35 years later we are serving over 700 hunger-relief partners in 85 counties, with over 12 million meals distributed in FY16/17.
+We attribute our on-going growth to several moves intended to increase the number of hungry people we help, the ways in which we help, and the amount of food we distribute.

 - In 1985, the Kansas Food Bank became affiliated with Feeding America (known then as America’s Second Harvest), a national nonprofit that coordinates collection and distribution of millions of tons of food from national corporations that would otherwise be discarded as unmarketable waste.

-- In 2004, the Kansas Food Bank took another significant step in serving children by launching the Food4Kids backpack program.
-Food4Kids is designed to fill in the weekend gap in existing feeding programs designed to serve children at the highest risk of chronic undernourishment.
-Specifically, Food4Kids provides emergency weekend food — distributed in zip-bags that can be slipped into children’s school backpacks — to kids who exhibit physical and behavioral signs of not otherwise eating on the days they are away from school meal programs.
-What began with 60 students in a few schools has grown into a program that now serves 5,000 children in 300 schools in 38 counties.
+- In 2004, the Kansas Food Bank took another significant step in serving children by launching the Food 4 Kids backpack program.
+Food 4 Kids is designed to fill in the weekend gap in existing feeding programs designed to serve children at the highest risk of chronic undernourishment.
+Specifically, Food 4 Kids provides emergency weekend food — distributed in zip-bags that can be slipped into children’s school backpacks — to kids who exhibit physical and behavioral signs of not otherwise eating on the days they are away from school meal programs.
+What began with 60 students in a few schools has grown into a program that now serves 6,100 children in 380 schools.

 PRESIDENT & CEO

-Rose Hill Bank
+Retired, Rose Hill Bank

 Fleeson, Gooing, Coulson & Kitch